So many of my gorgeous clients have inspired me to write this blog and you will know who you are!

 - Rushing and the pressures of everyday life

 These factors can cause your body to turn on the parasympathetic nervous system.
 In a nutshell, this directs the body’s rapid involuntary response to a dangerous or stressful situation.
 A flash flood of hormones boosts the body’s alertness and heart rate, sending extra blood to the muscles.
-The issue with this is that over time the body becomes exhausted with being in a constant fight or flight response.
+The issue with this is that, over time, the body becomes exhausted with being in a constant fight or flight response.

 This is where our mind/body connection comes into play.
-Being in a constant stressed-out state can contribute to hormones imbalances, gut issues, insulin issues including diabetes and PCOS, high blood pleasure, and inflamed skin disorders like acne, rosacea, eczema, and dermatitis.
+Being in a constant stressed-out state can contribute to hormone imbalances, gut issues, insulin issues including diabetes and PCOS, high blood pleasure, and inflamed skin disorders like acne, rosacea, eczema, and dermatitis.

-So, what can you do about getting out of your ‘bad’ nervous system into your ‘good’ nervous system?
+So, what can you do about getting out of your ‘bad’ nervous system and into your ‘good’ nervous system?